 2016 brought exciting technology developments that dominated headlines.
-Apple made a splash by ditching the headphone jack on it’s latest iPhone model, Snapchat reignited excitement over wearables with their new smart sunglasses, Spectacles, and Oculus Rift finally launched its VR headset.
+Apple made a splash by ditching the headphone jack on its latest iPhone model, Snapchat reignited excitement over wearables with its new smart sunglasses, Spectacles, and Oculus Rift finally launched its VR headset.

 So what will 2017 bring?
-Many tech analysts and enthusiasts- Walker Sands included- are already speculating over what innovations will emerge.
-As we make our way into the New Year, it’s worth taking a look at how the always evolving tech industry will shape our culture and dominate headlines in 2017.
+Many tech analysts and enthusiasts – Walker Sands included – are already speculating over what innovations will emerge.
+As we make our way into the New Year, it’s worth taking a look at how the ever-evolving tech industry will shape our culture and dominate headlines in 2017.

 What tech trends do you foresee dominating headlines in 2017?
 Tell us in the comments or tweet us @WalkerSands!